 An urge is the mental factor that leads in the direction of a certain course of action.
 There are two types of urges: those that bring on the thought to do something and those that lead directly to doing it.
-Feeling like doing something and wanting to do it are examples of the former type of urge.
-Deciding to do it is an example of the latter.
+Feeling like doing something brings on the former type of urge.
+Wanting to do it and deciding to do it accompanies the latter.
 Feeling like doing something arises when we are unaware of the reason.
 When we consciously feel motivated, we want to do it.
 Let us explore this distinction in depth.

 Feeling like doing something may arise from a habit and preference, a physical reason, or the involuntary motivation of an emotion or attitude.
 For example, we may feel like eating something because of the habit and preference to eat at a certain time, because of hunger, or because of attachment to food.
 These three major causes may act either in combination with each other or independently.
 If we are in the habit of taking lunch at noon, we may feel like eating at that hour whether or not we are actually hungry and whether or not we are attached to food.
 On the other hand, when we are hungry, we feel like eating regardless of the time or our attachments.
 Further, when we are attached to food, we feel like eating at all times, no matter whether our stomach is empty.